-6.2.1.6.1 Other Wooded Areas
+5.2.1.6.1 Other Wooded Areas

-- a) Existing tree cover or other stabilizing vegetation should be maintained on slopes with grades in excess of 25 percent (1:4 slopes). - b) The cutting of trees may be regulated by a tree cutting By-law passed by the County of Dufferin.
+- a) Existing tree cover or other stabilizing vegetation should be maintained on slopes with grades in excess of 25 percent (1:4 slopes). - b) The cutting of trees may be regulated by a tree cutting By-law passed by the County of Dufferin or Town of Grand Valley.

-6.2.1.7 Significant Valleylands
+5.2.1.7 Significant Valleylands